jasonhazel/count-enforcer/README.md

 A Discord bot with a web interface for easy server management.
 Built mostly by [Cursor AI](https://cursor.sh) because who has time to write code manually anymore?

+> **Note:** This bot is heavily influenced by existing counting bot implementations.
+Since this was primarily written by AI (robots), there are no copyright claims - feel free to use, modify, and distribute as you please!

 ## Features

 - Discord bot with counting functionality